-• Connecting 'SE' to 'C' will force the eastbound signal to show 'stop.'

-◆ Connecting 'SW' to 'C' will force the westbound signal to show 'stop.'
+- ◆ Connecting 'SE' to 'C' will force the eastbound signal to show 'stop.' - ◆ Connecting 'SW' to 'C' will force the westbound signal to show 'stop.'

-In this example the east/west dual main line is crossed by a single track.
-Closing switches S1 and S2 will set the two main line signals to 'stop' to allow traffic to cross on the single track.
+In this example the east/west main line is crossed by a north/south track.
+Closing switches S1& S2 will set the eastbound and westbound signals to 'stop' to allow traffic to cross on the north/south track.
+Sensors may be placed on opposite sides of the crossing, or both may be on the same side.